-dimensions [int or list of ints] Number of Fock states in Hilbert space.
-If a list, then the resultant object will be a tensor product over spaces with those dimensions.

-n [int or list of ints, optional (default 0 for all dimensions)] Integer corresponding to desired number state, defaults to 0 for all dimensions if omitted.
-The shape must match dimensions, e.g. if dimensions is a list, then n must either be omitted or a list of equal length.

-offset [int or list of ints, optional (default 0 for all dimensions)] The lowest number state that is included in the finite number state representation of the state in the relevant dimension.
+- dimensions [int or list of ints] Number of Fock states in Hilbert space.
+If a list, then the resultant object will be a tensor product over spaces with those dimensions. - n [int or list of ints, optional (default 0 for all dimensions)] Integer corresponding to desired number state, defaults to 0 for all dimensions if omitted.
+The shape must match dimensions, e.g. if dimensions is a list, then n must either be omitted or a list of equal length. - offset [int or list of ints, optional (default 0 for all dimensions)] The lowest number state that is included in the finite number state representation of the state in the relevant dimension. - dtype [type or str] Storage representation.
+Any data-layer known to qutip.data.to is accepted.